A Unified Noise-Curvature View of Loss of Trainability: No Complete Single Explanation

-We believe that no single metric provides a consistent explanation of LoT across architectures, or hyperparameters.
-Here we present experiments where each of the standard measures does not explain the LoT.
-We see that in Fig.~\ref{fig:failures} (a) Hessian rank stays high under L2 while accuracy collapses, yet Wasserstein remains stable despite similar rank; (b) \emph{unit-sign entropy (USE)}: for BatchNorm with weight decay, task accuracy decays sharply while USE stays stable, whereas with LeakyReLU($\rho{=}0.3$) accuracy also decays but USE dips only slightly; (c) \emph{sharpness}: LeakyReLU ($\rho{=}0.7$) vs.\ LeakyReLU ($\rho{=}0.3$) both see sharpness rise, yet trainability differs; (d) \emph{weight norm}: the same pair shows similar growth, with differing trainability behavior; (e) \emph{gradient norm}: decay appears in both BatchNorm with weight decay and Wasserstein, yet the configuration with faster decay can remain trainable; (f) \emph{grad/param ratio}: it falls for deep linear and LeakyReLU networks, but only the latter loses trainability.
-These counterexamples motivate our unified view.
+Here we present experimental findings in which no existing individual indicator provides a complete explanation of LoT across architectures or hyperparameters (see Appendix \ref{app:setup} for details).
+We see that in Fig.~\ref{fig:failures}: \emph{(a) Hessian rank:} High rank is often associated with trainability, yet under L2 weight decay, the model sustains a high rank but suffers a total collapse in accuracy ($\approx 0.1$).
+Conversely, the Wasserstein regularizer maintains high task accuracy ($\approx 0.65$) despite exhibiting a similarly stable rank profile. \emph{(b) Unit-sign entropy:} While low entropy (feature collapse) can signal LoT, BatchNorm with weight decay maintains stable entropy yet loses trainability.
+In contrast, LeakyReLU ($\rho{=}0.3$) shows a drop in entropy but preserves better trainability. \emph{(c) Sharpness:} Both LeakyReLU ($\rho{=}0.7$) and LeakyReLU ($\rho{=}0.3$) exhibit rising sharpness, yet only the former suffers catastrophic trainability loss. \emph{(d) Weight Norm:} Comparing the same pair of networks, they show similar growth in weight norm, but exhibit differing trainability behavior. \emph{(e) Gradient Norm:} Gradient decay appears in both the failing configuration (BatchNorm with weight decay) and the successful configuration (Wasserstein regularizer), yet the latter, with faster decay, remains trainable. \emph{(f) Grad/Param Ratio:} This ratio falls for both deep linear and LeakyReLU networks, but only the latter loses trainability.